-Drugs are chemicals that change the way a person’s body works.
-Illegal drugs aren’t good for anyone, but they are particularly bad for young people whose brains and bodies are still growing.
+Drugs – medical and illegal – are chemicals that change the way a person’s body works.
+They can be swallowed, injected, inhaled, smoked, dissolved in the mouth or absorbed through the skin.
+Illegal drugs aren’t good for anyone, but they are particularly harmful for young people, whose brains and bodies are still developing.

-Illegal drugs can damage the brain, heart and other essential organs.
+Illegal drugs can damage your brain, heart and other essential organs.
 Cocaine, for example, can cause a heart attack, even in a teenager.
-If you use drugs it will affect your performance in all aspects of your life – relationships with others, your schoolwork, sporting activities – and you are less likely to have control over your actions.
-Even drugs legally prescribed by doctors for illnesses can be abused and do cause harm.
+Even drugs legally prescribed by doctors, such as painkillers, can be abused and do cause harm.
+If you use drugs it will affect all aspects of your life – your relationships with others, your schoolwork, your performance in sporting activities – and you are less likely to have control over your actions.

 It is important to think carefully about what level of risk you are willing to take.
-Those who risk their health and even their lives are making a choice of self-neglect that is extremely dangerous.
-People who value themselves – those who have good self-esteem – will generally make better decisions that help them stay alive and well.
+People who risk their health and even their lives are making a choice of self-neglect that is extremely dangerous.
+If you value yourself – if you have good self-esteem – you will generally make better decisions that will help you stay alive and healthy.
+Don’t be persuaded against your will to do something potentially harmful.
+Look after yourself.

 - Kidshealth – this will tell you what you need to know about drugs